arneor/unevee-bakend/README.md

 Use Postman, Thunder Client, or `curl` examples below.
 All endpoints return JSON and use query parameters for pagination (`page`, `limit`, optional `orgId` for diets).

+- Replace the domain in samples with `https://unevee-bakend.onrender.com` when exercising the hosted environment.

 ### Programs

 #### List programs